Changed-CNN/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I’m a 1st-year CS Master student at MCU, Canada and received my CS Bachelor's degree from NWPU, China.
+I’m a 1st-year CS Master student at MCU, Canada and received my CS Bachelor's degree from NPU, China.
 Currently I am looking for a SDE/SWE coop/internship position starting from Fall/Sept 2022.

-As a CS student exploring the world of computer science and engineering for over five years, I have a solid foundation and object-oriented programming skills.
+As a CS student exploring the world of computer science and engineering for over five years, I have solid foundation and object-oriented programming skills.
 Diverse experience in research and industry brought me a broader understanding of engineering, along with strong analytical, problem-solving, and teamwork abilities.
-Through hands-on projects, I found transferring innovative ideas and solutions into real life with the power of code is truly enjoyable.
+Through hands-on projects, I found transferring innovative ideas and solutions to real life with codes is truly enjoyable.
 I am always keeping fresh and passionate about new technology and knowledge, and as a fast learner, I can grasp them quickly and leverage them effectively into work processes.
 Besides, planning goals well in advance and organizing tasks in an orderly way make me a goal-oriented performer with a time management sense.